genesiscommunitysuccess/docs/docs/03_server/05_access-control/04_sso_authentication.md

 }
 ```

-However, there are providers that have custom logout mechanism.
-In this case if the provider is supported, the `mode` property can be specified along with logout endpoint:
+However, there are providers that have a custom logout mechanism.
+If the provider is supported by the platform, the `mode` property can be specified, along with the logout endpoint:

 ```kotlin title='specifying logout endpoint for vendor specific logout'
 oidc {